KelvinPompey-40718390/sem-project-group6/use-cases/use-case-14.md

 ## MAIN SUCCESS SCENARIO

+1. Employee inputs region
-0. User inputs N
+2. Employee inputs N
-1. Employee requests top N populated cities per region.
+3. Employee requests top N populated cities in region.
-3. Employee extracts the result.
+4. Employee extracts the result.
-4. Employee provides the data to the organization.
+5. Employee provides the data to the organization.

 ## EXTENSIONS

-3. **Data is not available**:
+**Data is not available**:
     1. Employee informs organization that no data available.

 ## SUB-VARIATIONS